Toyota ShareLunker Program

 - Perform selective breeding of trophy bass to improve growth and maximum size potential.

-- Operation World Record (OWR) is an ongoing research project to evaluate the selective breeding portion of the ShareLunker Program.
+- A research project is underway to evaluate the selective breeding portion of the ShareLunker Program.
 In the first segment of this project ShareLunker offspring were raised to 6 inches, tagged and stocked into six public reservoirs and a few small private water bodies to compare growth at age 4 to resident bass in each lake.
 Private lakes were used to control fishing pressure and protect the fish until they reach trophy size.
-Currently, another study is underway to compare ShareLunker offspring growth to that of our traditional Florida bass fingerlings.
+Currently, another study is underway to compare growth of ShareLunker offspring to that of our traditional Florida bass fingerlings.

 - Where are ShareLunkers taken?